chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - Provide `ami_id` for the respective region where the infra is been created.
 Eg: `ami-0bb66b6ba59664870`
 - Provide `certificate ARN` for both automate and Chef server in `automate_lb_certificate_arn` and `chef_server_lb_certificate_arn` respectively.

-### How to Add more nodes In AWS Deployment, post deployment
+### Add more nodes In AWS Deployment post deployment

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
 It needs the count of the nodes you want to add as as argument when you run the command.
 For example,